frankf1957/OneFinity/README.md

 1. Install and configure UFW (uncomplicated firewall) to secure your VPS host.
 1. Prompt you to restart the system for changes to take effect.

-To run the script, login to your VPS host from your SSH client.
+To run the script, login to your VPS host from your SSH client. (follow instructions in the email you receive from your VPS provider when you create your VPS host)

-Copy the following line.
-Then paste it to the terminal window by pressing \<shift+insert\>, then press \<enter\> to start the process.
+Copy the following line then paste it to the terminal window, then press \<enter\> to start the process.

 ~~~
 curl -sk -O https://raw.githubusercontent.com/frankf1957/onefinity/main/onefinity-host-setup.sh && bash onefinity-host-setup.sh